Nurs 84L Medical-Surgical Nursing II: Care of the Older Adult Clinical

 - Do your 2nd year background check/drug screening 2 to 3 weeks prior to your Q4 start date.
 See Nursing Student Handbook for information about this.

 - Turn in a copy of all health and/or CPR updates to Marge specifically for the Nursing Department.
-This is in addition to any documentation required by your clinical agency (you will be notified if this is the case).
+This is in addition to any documentation required by your clinical agency.

 - San Jose Regional Medical Center

-- Required paperwork/training - complete and submit via email by August 19th, following directions below and in the "Information for Incoming Q4 students" link above.
-This means your health and/or CPR updates must be completed and you have results/CPR card in hand before August 19th (Fall quarter flu shots are the exception, as the vaccine will probably not be available until after August).
+- Required paperwork/training - complete and submit via email by December 3rd, following directions below and in the "Information for Incoming Q4 students" link above.
+This means your health and/or CPR updates must be completed and you have results/CPR card in hand before December 3rd (Fall quarter flu shots are the possible exception, as the vaccine may not be available until after deadline).